Kingdom of Yugoslavia: Early politics

 Between 1918 and 1926, Nikola Pašić held the position of Prime Minister of Yugoslavia three times.

 Immediately after 1 December proclamation, negotiations between the National Council of Slovenes, Croats and Serbs and the Serbian government resulted in agreement over the new government which was to be headed by Nikola Pašić.
 However, when this agreement was submitted to the approval of the regent, Alexander Karađorđević, it was rejected, producing the new state's first governmental crisis.
-Many regarded this rejection as a violation of parliamentary principles, but the matter was resolved when the regent suggested replacing Pašić with Stojan Protić, a leading member of Pašić's Radical Party.
-The National Council and the Serbian government agreed and the new government came into existence on 20 December 1918.
+Many regarded this rejection as a violation of parliamentary principles, but the matter was resolved when the regent suggested replacing Pašić with Stojan Protić, a leading member of Pašić's People's Radical Party.The National Council and the Serbian government agreed and the new government came into existence on 20 December 1918.

 In this period before the election of the Constituent Assembly, a Provisional Representation served as a parliament which was formed by delegates from the various elected bodies that had existed before the creation of the state.
 A realignment of parties combining several members of the Serbian opposition with political parties from the former Austria-Hungary led to the creation of a new party, The Democratic Party, that dominated the Provisional Representation and the government.

 Because the Democratic Party led by Ljubomir Davidović pushed a highly centralized agenda a number of Croatian delegates moved into opposition.
 However, the radicals themselves were not happy that they had only three ministers to the Democratic Party's 11 and, on 16 August 1919, Protić handed in his resignation.
 Davidović then formed a coalition with the Social Democrats.
 This government had a majority, but the quorum of the Provisional Representation was half plus one vote.
 The opposition then began to boycott the parliament.
 As the government could never guarantee that all of its supporters would turn up, it became impossible to hold a quorate meeting of the parliament.
 Davidović soon resigned, but as no one else could form a government he again became prime minister.
 As the opposition continued their boycott, the government decided it had no alternative but to rule by decree.
 This was denounced by the opposition who began to style themselves as the Parliamentary Community.
 Davidović realized that the situation was untenable and asked the King to hold immediate elections for the Constituent Assembly.
 When the King refused, he felt he had no alternative but to resign.